Skip to main content

-I had the chance to deliver a few workshops for O'Reilly on React & GraphQL.
-When these workshops were delivered React Hooks were not a thing, unfortunately.
-The example that you see in this article is taken from that workshop.
+I ran a few workshops for O’Reilly on React & GraphQL.
+When those workshops happened, React Hooks didn’t exist yet.
+The example here comes straight from that workshop material.

-This article is not introducing the basic concepts of GraphQL; however, if you're interested in learning more you can read this article, or get the Practical GraphQL: Become a GraphQL Ninja online video course.
+This article doesn’t cover GraphQL basics.
+If you want an introduction, read this article, or grab the Practical GraphQL: Become a GraphQL Ninja video course.

-Let's take a look at the React component which is listing all the cars:
+Here’s the React component listing all the cars:

 import React, { Fragment } from 'react';